 Manoharan’s commitment to the community can be seen through several volunteer efforts as a Faith Community Nurse.
 Faith community nurses must receive a certification after completion of a course through Emory Healthcare.
 The faith community nurse serves the community by participating in volunteer health programs conducted by Emory Saint Joseph Hospital.

-Georgia CTSA’s multi-site Clinical Research Network (CRN) is a multilayered, flexible, and geographically distributed network created to meet the needs of translational and clinical investigators from Emory University, Morehouse School of Medicine (MSM), University of Georgia (UGA), Georgia Tech, and Children’s Healthcare of Atlanta (Children’s).
-The CRN offers dedicated space and a variety of resources ranging from core laboratory services to a bionutrition unit to support the research process at a subsidized cost.
+The Georgia CTSA Clinical Research Centers (GCRCs) is a multilayered, flexible, and geographically distributed network created to meet the needs of translational and clinical investigators from Emory University, Morehouse School of Medicine (MSM), University of Georgia (UGA), Georgia Tech, and Children’s Healthcare of Atlanta (Children’s).
+The GCRCs offers dedicated space and a variety of resources ranging from core laboratory services to a bionutrition unit to support the research process at a subsidized cost.
 Clinical sites, including nursing services, are located at Emory University Hospital, Grady Memorial Hospital, UGA, MSM, Children’s, and Emory University Midtown.

 Georgia CTSA is one of nearly 60 in a national consortium striving to improve the way biomedical research is conducted across the country.
 The consortium, funded through the National Center for Advancing Translational Sciences (NCATS) and the National Institutes of Health’s Clinical and Translational Science Awards, shares a common vision to translate laboratory discoveries into treatments for patients, engage communities in clinical research efforts, and train the next generation of clinical investigators.

 The Georgia Indian Nurses Association (GINA) is a non-profit organization for Georgia professional nurses and nursing students of Indian origin/heritage to create a community of excellence in nursing practice not only in health care but in communities.